sdsc/sdsc-summer-institute-2024/4.2b_info_vis_concepts/README.md

 * **Source Code/Examples:** N/A

 ### TASKS:
-* Install Python3
-* Install Tableau and either get free trial or register with school account (https://www.tableau.com/products/desktop/download)
+* Install Python3 and Jupyterlab

 [Back to Top](#top)